 Before I walk you through the entire process, you are going to need a tool to help you.
 I recommend SEMrush for this, as it has all the features that we need for this.

 The reason why I recommend SEMrush is because it’s the perfect all-in-one SEO software for bloggers, meaning it is the only tool you will need.
-Plus, it constantly helps you increase your traffic, so it pretty much pays for itself.
+Plus, it constantly helps increase blog traffic quickly, so it pretty much pays for itself.

 1. Fix Problems With Your Site